CassTheWendigo/JavaTilemapEditor/README.md

       - Create Grid - Creates the paintable stamp grid.
       - Save to File - Saves the stamp with the indicated name and file type (".dat" files are expected).
       - Load from File - Loads the selected file as a stamp, into the stamp pattern array.
+    - Preview Transparency - Changes the transparency of the preview being displayed.

 3. <ins>View Menu</ins>
      - Reset View - Resets the view position and zoom.